Georgia Southern Theatre & Performance Goes Medieval with “The Mysteries: Creation”

 Directed by Lisa Abbott, “The Mysteries: Creation” is a modern adaptation of the medieval mystery plays that were used to share Bible stories in the days when literacy was often limited to the churches and church leaders.
 This production explores the biblical tales of the Creation, Adam and Eve, Cain and Abel, Noah and the Ark, Abraham and Isaac and ends with the Nativity.
 The show is an interactive experience with audience members invited onto the stage to join in song and dance and the celebration of these stories.

 During the Middle Ages various guilds of workers were each responsible for the different stories presented during church festivals.
-GSU’s production reflects that history with the actors playing a company of modern-day blue-collar workers coming together to perform the play.
+Georgia Southern’s production reflects that history with the actors playing a company of modern-day blue-collar workers coming together to perform the play.
 The set, props and costumes are a creative conglomeration of found materials that reflect the simple faith of the performers.
 A live rock band on stage adds to the energy and excitement of the performance.

 Featured actors in this production include Akil Jackson as God, Whitaker Gardner as Lucifer, Tyra Wilson as Gabriel, and Kathryn Burrell as Mary.